The Role of the Nurse in Inflammatory Bowel Disease

 Identify and understand patient relationship best practices when working with patients who have suspected or diagnosed IBD

-Christina is currently a Clinical Instructor at the Florida Atlantic University in Boca Raton, Fl.
+Christina Davis is currently a Clinical Instructor at the Florida Atlantic University in Boca Raton, Fl.
 Concurrently, she is an adjunct professor at University of United States in San Diego, CA and Aspen University in Denver, CO.
 Christina has an extensive background in GI/Digestive Disorders in both the treatment and diagnosis of GI and hepatic disorders.
 Her background include clinical research through the NIH and FDA on infection-related topics.

 Continuing Education for Nurses